natgo/wt-wiki-scraper/wikitext-transpiled/helicopter/AH-64DJP.md

 * '''Flares/Chaff''' - Up to 30 countermeasures can be installed.
 * '''AIM-92 Stinger''' - AIM-92 Stingers and Infrared Counter Measures.

 When unlocked, countermeasures are not installed - this requires the Flares/Chaff module (tier I) to be researched and installed, this provides up to 30 countermeasures.
 The last module called AIM-92 (tier III) allows for the installation of a maximum of four AIM-92 Stinger missiles, which two are mounted on each wing tip, 30 countermeasures & IRCM module.
+Flares launch in a back left pattern, keep that in mind when flaring missiles or turning away from the combat area whilst pre-flaring.

 Important note: unlike the American and British brothers, the AH-64DJP lacks a MAW (missile approach warning) system.
 This means that the AH-64JDP player should keep an extra eye on SPAAs and incoming SAMs by himself, as without MAW missiles must be spotted and countermeasures deployed manually.

+The AH-64DJP, like most of its siblings, has a fully digital RWR covering the full radar band spectrum.
+This means it will be able to see any (turned on) radar in the lobby with corresponding abbreviation.

 == Usage in battles ==
 <!-- ''Describe the tactics of playing in a helicopter, the features of using the helicopter in a team and advice on tactics.
 Refrain from creating a "guide" - do not impose a single point of view, but instead, give the reader food for thought.
 Examine the most dangerous enemies and give recommendations on fighting them.
 If necessary, note the specifics of the game in different modes (AB, RB, SB).'' -->